WELCOME TO CLIMB MOUNT KILIMANJARO!

 WHAT TO DO NOW

-If you’re looking to organise your own African Adventure, then the next thing to read is our Countdown; this is our step-by-step guide to planning for your trip.
+If you’re looking to organise your own African adventure, then the next thing to read is our Countdown; this is our step-by-step guide to planning for your trip.
 This tells you exactly what to do when planning your own expedition – and when.

 What’s it like on the mountain?
 What do you eat?
 Where do you sleep?
 Who’s in your crew?
 How much should you tip?